-- Upon notification from Monroe County, Wayne County or RGE that a nuclear emergency of any type has occurred, the Superintendent of Schools will: - o Dispatch the District Chief Emergency Officer to the Emergency Operations Center - o Notify and assemble the EORT and activate the Chain of Communication. - Notify Transportation. - Notify the Manager of Buildings and Grounds. - Maintain communications with the following on the timing of either the evacuation or resumption of the schools: - County Executive - District Liaison Officials at EOC - County Director of the Office of Emergency Preparedness - Sheriff - Other county officials
+- Upon notification from Monroe County, Wayne County or RGE that a nuclear emergency of any type has occurred, the Superintendent of Schools will: - o Dispatch the District Chief Emergency Officer to the Emergency Operations Center - o Notify and assemble the EORT and activate the Chain of Communication. - o Notify Transportation. - o Notify the Manager of Buildings and Grounds. - o Maintain communications with the following on the timing of either the evacuation or resumption of the schools: - County Executive - District Liaison Officials at EOC - County Director of the Office of Emergency Preparedness - Sheriff - Other county officials